kh4rg0sh/kh4rg0sh.github.io/about.md

 During my internship, I built and optimized MongoDB views, developed API endpoints using Spring Boot Web with strong unit and integration test coverage (JUnit 5 and Mockito), and integrated the new APIs into the UI using React.js and Redux Toolkit.

 I also participated in a coding competition organized for all interns across the Bangalore and Hyderabad offices at Goldman Sachs, where I won second place and an iPad.

+## Mentoring Students in Geometry [Jan, 2026]
+I'm passionate about solving geometry problems and I mentored several students in geometry preparing for the Indian Math Olympiads in early January 2026.
+I organized weekly teaching sessions that combined problem-solving practice and homework assignments.
+You can check out all the work <a href="{{ site.baseurl }}/geometry" target="_blank">here</a>.

+## New Grad at Stripe [June, 2026]
+I am hired as a New Grad Software Engineer at Stripe, Bangalore.

 <!-- ## Math Olympiads [2017 to 2020]
 I was involved with Math Olympiads during my highschool years.
 Here are some of my achievements from back then!